hivetech/hivy.v0.legacy/README.md

 preferences are easily stored and accessed from a (soon...) ssl-secured etcd cluster database.

-Out of the box, and because it is part of the Unide project, Hivy exposes awesome [juju](https://juju.ubuntu.com/) commands to authentified remote users.
+Out of the box, and because it is part of the **Unide project**, Hivy exposes awesome [juju](https://juju.ubuntu.com/) commands to authentified remote users.
-Powerful IT infrasctructure building accessible from robust but simple http requests !
+**Powerful IT infrasctructure building accessible from robust but simple http requests !**

 Status